 If your business is out of compliance with state laws or requirements, the result is generally an adverse status change with the state.

 Entity management software can be very helpful in monitoring your good standing status.
 Also, a full-service registered agent can provide expert help in monitoring your entity and notifying you of any status changes.

-Some states provide generous opportunities for correction before imposing an adverse status change, but others do not.
+Some states give delinquent companies an opportunity to comply with the requirement that they have not met before imposing an adverse status change, but others do not.
 Also, a state may impose fines or penalties on companies that fail to comply and lose good standing.

 It’s important to check your entity’s status with the state on a regular basis, ideally monthly.
 Depending on your business structure, doing this manually could be time-consuming and cumbersome, but it’s well worth the effort.